jeremiahfernandezzzz/library-app/README.md

+*Setup instructions*

-First, make sure you have git, php & composer installed, then paste the ff onto your terminal:
+First, make sure you have git, php & composer installed,
+then paste the following onto your terminal:

 ```
 git clone https://github.com/jeremiahfernandezzzz/library-app